imazen/hardwired/readme.md

 # Hardwired - Flexible websites with Git and a text editor

 Hardwired tries to be intuitive and minimize specialized knowledge.
 We all hate CMSes.

+Hardwired only provides file indexing and intuitive template rendering.
+What else do you really need?

 Dependencies: ruby 1.9+, sinatra 1.3.3+, sinatra-contrib, tilt, nokogiri